stvnbrwn/AS400/README.md

 		2) Configuration File path: put configuration file path with jar name.
 			#Example: C:/Users/MohitKachhwaha/Desktop/adm_client/configuration/dev.properties

-	Console command will automatically create in the command column.
+	Console command will automatically get created in command column.

 ## How to use Cron Module
-	for cron module we can use "CRON - Cheat Sheet" from "Command sheet.xlsx" which available in Release Documents Folder. which will create cmd command for you.
+	for cron module we can use "CRON - Cheat Sheet" from "Command sheet.xlsx" which is available in Release Documents Folder, it will create cmd command for you.

 	Here we are explain how to use that sheet.